Can two walk together, except they be agreed? (Amos 3:3)

 The 1993 Re-Imagining Conference

-Attended by some 2,000 women "seeking to change Christianity", the Re-imaging conference in Minneapolis, Minnesota was sponsored by the the World Council of Churches.
-It grew out of their Decade of Solidarity with Women
+Attended by some 2,000 women "seeking to change Christianity", the Re-imaging conference in Minneapolis, Minnesota was sponsored by the World Council of Churches growing out of their Decade of Solidarity with Women

 Sponsoring and participating denominations included the United Methodist Church, United Presbyterian Church, Evangelical Lutheran Church in America, United Church of Christ, United Church of Canada, Church of the Brethren, American Baptist Convention, Episcopalian, and Mennonite.
 There were also 234 Roman Catholic participants.

 Speakers included Chung Hyun Kyung, Korean "theologian" who equates the Holy Spirit with ancient Asian deities; Virginia Mollenkott, an avowed pro-abortion lesbian; Elizabeth Bettenhausen, professor at Harvard Divinity School; Lois Wilson, a United Church of Canada "minister"; Jose Hobday, a Roman Catholic nun....